-In patients with multiple injuries, treatment begins with the trauma team at the scene, and then subsequently in the emergency room--a team of general surgeons, anesthesiologists and nurses--who work together to control bleeding, address damage to the head and chest, and other organs that may have been affected, such as the bladder and intestines, and to stabilize broken bones.
-During this early resuscitation phase of treatment, the orthopaedic surgeon may need to stabilize the fracture by using an external frame to temporarily hold the bones in proper alignment while other problems are treated.
+In patients with multiple injuries, treatment begins with the trauma team at the scene, and then subsequently in the emergency room – a team of general surgeons, anesthesiologists and nurses – who work together to control bleeding, address damage to the head and chest, and other organs that may have been affected, such as the bladder and intestines, and to stabilize broken bones.
+During this early resuscitation phase of treatment, the orthopedic surgeon may need to stabilize the fracture by using an external frame to temporarily hold the bones in proper alignment while other problems are treated.
 This is called temporary external fixation.
 Surgeons construct these frames using steel pins that are inserted into the bone and joined together by clamps and rods and can do so very rapidly.

-Once the patient is stabilized--bleeding has stopped and other life-threatening injuries have been addressed--the fractures can be treated definitively.
-Successful treatment for both of these types of fractures requires the skills of an interdisciplinary team, with orthopaedic surgeons working closely with the trauma team (general surgeons), the anesthesiologists and nurses.
+Once the patient is stabilized – bleeding has stopped and other life-threatening injuries have been addressed – the fractures can be treated definitively.
+Successful treatment for both of these types of fractures requires the skills of an interdisciplinary team, with orthopedic surgeons working closely with the trauma team (general surgeons), the anesthesiologists and nurses.
 Following surgery, rehabilitation specialists play a key role in recovery.